Singapore Management University Exchange

 Because SMU is an entire university dedicated to business and management, it offers many unique and specialized courses, such as: Corporate Responsibility in the Global Era, Visual Analytics for Business Intelligence, Crisis Management and Communication, Capital Markets in China, and more.

 The SMU campus is situated at the heart of the central business district and the arts and heritage neighborhoods.
 The campus is easily accessible via public transportation, and there is a wide variety of food outlets, shopping and entertainment centers conveniently located around campus.
 SMU is well-equipped with various facilities – campus-wide WiFi, state-of-the-art learning facilities and resources, library, swimming pool, and fitness gym.
-Experience the virtual campus tour.
 Exchange students have plenty of opportunities to meet local students and other international students through more than 150 interest groups in sports, performing and visual arts, community service, entrepreneurship, food and culture, and more.

 Singapore is situated at the southern tip of the Malay Peninsula and is at the center of Southeast Asia.
 Three major cultures co-exist in Singapore namely Chinese, Malay, and Indian.
 A multicultural and multilingual society, Singapore is an ideal entry point into Asia for students without previous experience in the region.
 Singapore’s central location allows for convenient and affordable travel to surrounding countries such as Thailand, Malaysia, Indonesia, and more.